matystl/redux-effect-reducers/README.md

       new_state = ... // maybe you want to retry few times before
       // you show user error so you can increase retry count
       // and return new state with same ajax to load user
-      // or if retry count is height enought return state without effect }
+      // or if retry count is height enough return state without effect }
 }
 ```